chiarapepp/Deep-Learning-Applications-Labs/Lab_3/README.md

 2. **Tokenizer and sample exploration**:
     - Sample sentences were used to understand tokenizer behavior.
 It correctly splits text into subword tokens and adds special tokens `[CLS]` (ID `101`) at the start of the sentence and `[SEP]` (ID `102`) at the end.
-    - The [CLS] token embedding represents the full sentence and can be used for downstream tasks.
+    - The `[CLS]` token embedding represents the full sentence and can be used for downstream tasks.
     - Padding and truncation are used to handle different text lengths, ensuring a consistent size for batch processing.
     - DistilBERT outputs hidden states of size `768` for each token.

 3. **SVM baseline**:
     - The pre trained `DistilBERT` model was used as a feature extractor.
-    - `CLS` token embeddings were extracted from the training and validation sets.
+    - `CLS` token embeddings were extracted from the training, validation and test sets.
-    - A **Linear SVM classifier** trained on these features provides a simple but stable baseline for sentiment classification.
+    - A **Linear SVM classifier** trained on these features provides a simple baseline for sentiment classification.
     - Metrics (accuracy, precision, recall, F1) give an initial reference point before fine-tuning the transformer.

 **SVM Results:**